Why This Matters

 |Tuition and Fees||Average||Above Average||Average|

-Full-time undergraduate students at Chamberlain College of Nursing - Texas paid $19,500 in fees and tuition in the 2016 - 2017 academic year, before modifications for financial aid.
+Full-time undergraduate students at Chamberlain University - Texas paid $19,500 in fees and tuition in the 2017 - 2018 academic year, before modifications for financial aid.
 Of that number, the price of tuition came to $18,900. $600 was the charge for fees.
+Find out more about the net price.

 Alas, this college doesn't offer any reductions to residents of the state.

-Chamberlain College of Nursing - Texas fees and tuition is the sum quoted to undergraduates for one year of attendance, and does not include room and board.
+The tuition and fee costs cited on this page don't include room and board, which can increase your expenses.
 Note a lot of students will get financial aid and scholarships that decrease their total cost.

 Tuition & Fees Five Year Projection

-There continues to be a growth of 7.4% in Chamberlain College of Nursing - Texas fees and tuition for out-of-state students in the past five years.
-Tuition increased by 7.6% and fees increased by 0.0%.
-This school year, undergrads can expect to pay $20,939 based on current estimates.
+There continues to be a growth of 3.7% in Chamberlain University - Texas fees and tuition for out-of-state students in the past five years.
+Tuition increased by 3.8% and fees increased by 0.0%.
+This school year, undergrads can expect to pay $20,220 based on current estimates.

-Due to price growth, the total expense of a four-year degree from Chamberlain College of Nursing - Texas would be $93,493, and the total price of a two-year degree would be $43,424, not including added charges such as books, transportation, and room and board.
+Due to price growth, the total expense of a four-year degree would be $85,466, and the total price of a two-year degree would be $41,185, not including added charges such as books, transportation, and room and board.

-Look at the following chart to discern how Chamberlain College of Nursing - Texas fees and tuition may grow in the years to come.
+Look at the following chart to discern how Chamberlain - Texas fees and tuition may grow in the years to come.

 Mainly due to the cost of living as well as other variables, the cost of college tends to increase each year.
 For this reason your last year of school will be much more than your first year.